mariemazl/Pizza-Sales/README.md

 Project Overview
 This project focuses on analyzing pizza sales data to uncover insights into sales performance, customer behavior, and business trends.
-It combines SQL for data analysis, Excel for data exploration and cleaning, and Power BI for interactive visualization and reporting.
+It combines SQL for data analysis, power query for data exploration and cleaning, and Power BI for interactive visualization and reporting.
 Dataset
 The dataset (pizza_sales_excel_file.xlsx) contains detailed sales information, including:
 •	Order Date & Time